-In the opinion of the Board of Directors, the 2014 financial statements of AND International Publishers N.V. give a true and fair view of the assets, liabilities, financial position and profit of AND International Publishers N.V. and its consolidated companies and the 2014 annual report gives a true and fair view of the financial position as at 31 December 2014, and the course of events during 2014 of AND International Publishers N.V. and its consolidated companies, whose details are included in the financial statements.
+In the opinion of the Management Board, the 2015 financial statements of AND International Publishers N.V. give a true and fair view of the assets, liabilities, financial position and profit of AND International Publishers N.V. and its consolidated companies and the 2015 annual report gives a true and fair view of the financial position as at 31 December 2015, and the course of events during 2015 of AND International Publishers N.V. and its consolidated companies, whose details are included in the financial statements.
 The significant risks AND International Publishers N.V. faces are described in this annual report.

-Management Board w.s.
-H.F. van der Linde, CEO
+Management Board H.F. van der Linde, CEO